oroinc/documentation/backend/configuration/annotation/acl.rst

 ``id``
 ~~~~~~

-A unique identifier that is used, for example, to reference an access control list with the :ref:`@AclAncestor annotation <acl-ancestor>`.
+A unique identifier that is used, for example, to reference an access control list with the :ref:`#[AclAncestor] attribute <acl-ancestor>`.

 ``label``
 ~~~~~~~~~